The Scanning section is BELOW

 Other Differences, Continuous vs Flash

-Flash pictures are Double Exposures - Important
+Flash pictures are Double Exposures - Learn to use it

 Flash Outdoors - Fill Flash in Sunlight

-Flash Indoors - Factors affecting TTL metering exposure
+Flash Indoors - Factors affecting TTL exposure

-Auto ISO - for flash?
+Auto ISO - but for flash?

 Rear Curtain Sync - for Blur from Ambient Motion Trails